dcc-cc3002/gwemtg/README.md

    • The siege row, for each player

 Each player has a deck of cards which contains 25 cards.
-Each card has a name and a description ~todo: change description to oracle pattern??~.
+Each card has a name a converted mana cost and a description ~todo: change description to oracle "pattern"??~.
 Unit cards also have power.